 Technical SEO often includes knowledge of coding, a deep understanding of how search engines find and rank websites, what impacts page load speeds, and more.

-As the analogy above implies, the rest of your SEO and website-based marketing efforts will always be limited if the technical elements are not sound (at least).
+As the analogy above implies, the rest of your SEO and website-based marketing efforts will always be limited if the technical elements are not sound.
 In addition to ensuring your engine is “running”, there are also many ways to optimize – or tune up – your technical SEO so it performs optimally.

 Still not sure why technical SEO makes a difference?
 Here’s why: Google, and other search engines, put an increasing emphasis on user experience.
-The better experience you provide for a user, the more likely Google will be to show your website.
+The better experience you provide for a user, the more likely Google is to show your website.

 That means the time it takes a website to load for a user is really important, for example.
-A difference of five seconds may not seem like much to you, but that’s a big difference to Google.
+A difference of five seconds may not seem like much to you, but that’s a significant difference to Google (and users).
 Remember, you’re competing against many other credit unions who are likely providing similar content, so the more advantages you have over them the better your chances of showing up for searchers.

 How To Take Action With Technical SEO

-Site speed: As mentioned, the speed of your website is a critical factor for user experience.
+Site speed: The speed of your website is a critical factor for user experience.
 Luckily, there’s an easy way to get guidance for improving your site’s page speed.

 At gtmetrix.com, you can simply plug in your site’s URL and the site will run a speed test on your website in just a few minutes.

-With the site speed test, you get a PageSpeed Score, a YSlow Score, and you’ll see the speed and load data of your site.
-It also lists the top issues with your site that you should resolve to improve your site’s speed.
+With the site speed test, you get a PageSpeed Score and a YSlow Score, and you’ll see the speed and load data of your site.
+It also lists the top issues with your site that you should resolve to improve its speed.

-Meta tag optimization: Each page on your website should have a set of meta tags that help search engine crawlers interpret what your pages are about, what is most important on the pages, and to also provide a positive user experience in the search results (your title tag and meta description will show up in the results).
+Meta tag optimization: Each page on your website should have a set of meta tags that help search engine crawlers interpret what your pages are about and what is most important on the pages.
+Meta tags can also help drive traffic to your website by appearing more relevant or appealing than the other search results (the title tag and meta description will show up in the results).